-These medicinal herbs that you can forage in the fall will stock up your herbal apothecary for the dark days.
-Forage for them now before the ground freezes.
+These medicinal herbs are ones that you can forage in the fall and they will stock up your herbal apothecary for the dark days of winter.
+Identify them at peak growth in spring and summer.
+Forage for them in fall before the ground freezes.
+Some roots can also be foraged in spring and summer if you are removing plants that are in the way of your garden.

 How has your fall been so far?
 We’ve had frost for about a month with one night going down to -5C.
 That pretty much killed the tender plants.
 So we’ve shifted gears.
 Today’s healthy harvest involves the hardy herbs that can be found in the back yard, the hedgerows, and the vacant lots.